 My Filling Fell Out!
 How Long Can I Wait?

 We get these kinds of phone calls all the time: “Help!
 My filling fell out.
 How long can I wait?”
-If they are calling, then at least they took the first step: Call your dentist as soon as possible.
-We’ll need to get you in and examine the tooth.
+If they are calling, then at least they took the first step: call your family dentist as soon as possible.
+If that’s us, great!
+We’ll need to get you in ASAP and examine the tooth.
 Then we can decide on the next steps.
+Even if we aren’t yet your regular dentist, we are the top emergency dentist in the Cincinnati area.
+We’re available for any emergency for any patient.

 Self Care Until You See a Dentist

-It’s rarely an emergency, but it does need to be dealt with.
-An exposed tooth can be very painful because it tends to be sensitive to pressure as well as hot and cold temperatures.
+A broken filling does need to be dealt with pretty urgently.
+An exposed tooth is at risk for infection, and can also be very painful because it tends to be sensitive to pressure as well as hot and cold temperatures.
 For immediate relief, you can lightly apply clove oil to the affected tooth with a cotton swab.
 Most pharmacies will carry it.
-You can also find it in the spice aisle of the grocery store.
+Vanilla extract and garlic are also great for toothaches.
+You can find any of these at the grocery store.

 Don’t Have Insurance Yet?
 We Can Still Help

-If you don’t have insurance or have a waiting period until benefits kick in, there are temporary and more affordable measures we can do if you’ve lost your filling and need to see how long you can wait.
-These are not permanent solutions but can buy you some time.
+If you don’t have insurance or have a waiting period until benefits kick in, there are temporary and more affordable measures we can do if you’ve lost your filling.
+We offer an in-house savings plan, PlanPro that will help you get the treatment you need and save money.